 Channelling can occur in conjunction with processing.
 It involves directing the energy released into something constructive, which leads to greater benefits than were available before the processing took place.
 For instance, consider the phrase, "Don't get mad, get even".
 The assumption from that motto is that you channel the anger you feel (Don't get mad) into greater achievement (get even) so that you can prevail.
 Often the best way that a tormented person can get back at their tormenter is to be a successful person and shine at something.

-You may have noticed that the people who succeed in life tend to be the people who learn to channel their emotions successfully.
+People who succeed in life tend to be the people who learn to channel their emotions successfully.

 Benefits of this definition